 Best Area to Stay in London for Tourist Attractions: London Bridge and the South Bank

-More than just a common nursery rhyme, London Bridge might not have much to see in terms of sights (well, actually, it does, but more on that later) but makes a good base for exploring London thanks to its central location and excellent transport links.
+More than just a common nursery rhyme, London Bridge makes a good base for exploring London thanks to its central location and excellent transport links.

-These might not be the first place you think of when you ask where to stay in Central London, but they make excellent choices.
+London Bridge might not be the first place you think of when you ask where to stay in Central London, but it’s an excellent choice.

 What to Do, See & Eat in London Bridge and the South Bank